zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Akim says, “I make another dish of this” – that is,  of curry – “that’s much hotter.
 In fact, I like mine,” meaning my curry, “with some ex tra peppers and some hot sauce.”
 “Peppers” (peppers) are vegetables that can  often make food very spicy, especially the seeds inside of the peppers.
 Peppers  come in different colors, and many peppers aren’t spicy at all, but some of them can be very spicy.
 Akim also mentions “hot sauce.”
 Hot sauce is a liquid that so me people put on their food that is usually made from spicy peppers.

 Akim says, “Do you want any?” meaning any extra pep pers and hot sauce.
 Wendy says, “Are you kidding me?”
 That expression “ Are you kidding me?” when said in a certain way, means “Are you joking with m e?
 Are you crazy?”
-In other words, it’s said in disbelief – you can’t believe t he person is actually telling you what he’s telling you.
+In other words, it’s said in disbelief – you can’t believe the person is actually telling you what he’s telling you.
 In this case, Wendy can’t be lieve Akim actually thinks she wants her food to be even spicier.

 She says, “The roof of my mouth is on fire.”
 The “r oof (roof) of your mouth” is the top part of your mouth, the part above your tongue.
 You have a roof on your house, of course – that’s the top of your house. the roof of your mouth is the top of your mouth.
 “To be on fire” can mean to be actua lly burning with a flame, but here it just means to have a burning feeling or sen sation because the food is so spicy.